Bernardita-Jesus/poemas-2026/invierno/README.md

 no quiero pensar significancias,

-no creí que te corresponderían,
+no creí que te correspondieran,

 no creí.